Elderly Short Term Memory: Distinguishing Normal Aging from Dementia

 Residential care: As memory loss progresses, people may need more extensive supervision.
 Assisted living and nursing homes provide the needed care and a safe environment.

-Right treatment and support help people with memory loss and caregivers manage challenges.
-Work with doctors to create a care plan suited to individual needs.
+The right treatment and support help people with memory loss, and their caregivers, handle what comes.
+Work with doctors to build a care plan that fits the individual.

 Conclusion